-In this step-by-step guide, we’ll observe how to configure Power Automate Flow with PDF.co connector to search text within a PDF document.
-Let’s start with it!
+In this step-by-step guide, we will learn how to configure Power Automate Flow with PDF.co connector to search text within a PDF document.
+Let’s get started!

-The first step is to create a New flow and let’s make it of type “Instant Cloud Flow”.
+The first step is to create a New flow.
+Select “Instant Cloud Flow”.

 We’ll give a name to this flow and have it manually triggered.

 Next, we’ll create a new step.
 Here, search for PDFco connector and select it.
-It’ll list various actions supported by the PDFco connector.
-Choose the “PDF Search Text” action there.
+It will list various actions supported by the PDFco connector.
+Choose the “PDF Search Text” action.

 Now, it’s time to configure the “PDF Search Text” action.
-The following table briefly describes the main parameters of this action.
+The following list briefly describes the main parameters of this action.

-After filling all parameters, let’s add an email notification of the result.
+After filling all parameters, let’s add an email notification containing the result.

 The output consists of information such as found text, its position (left, right, width, height), page index, etc. This information is in array format, hence we’re sending all notifications for each found result.